kneron/document_center/docs/manual_720.md

 ### 3.8 E2ESimulator workflow

-E2ESimulator workflow is implemented in C, which will get the extactly same result as the hardware platform's.
+E2ESimulator workflow is implemented in C, which will get the exactly same result as the hardware platform.

 The detailed manual of E2ESimulator can be found at <http://doc.kneron.com/docs/#python_app/app_flow_manual/> .